 The benefits of the Internet of Things are only as strong as the weakest connected point.

-In addition to connected devices such as smartphones and tablets, a tremendous number of consumer products — including cars, heart monitors and household appliances — are now connected to the Internet.
+Having a plan in place to prevent fraud that businesses and consumers can use to manage risk and increase security when using Internet-enabled products, also known as the Internet of Things (IoT), is critical.
+Connected devices such as smartphones and tablets, and a tremendous number of consumer products — including cars, heart monitors and household appliances — are now connected to the Internet.
 Many of these connected products have weak security and controls, creating points of weakness in users’ critical private networks, systems, and data.

 Adam Fingersh, senior vice president and general manager of Experian’s fraud and identity business, shared several fraud prevention strategies that businesses and consumers can use to manage risk and increase security while using Internet-enabled products, also known as the Internet of Things (IoT).

 Please read all the security tips on our Insights blog and learn more about Experian’s Fraud and Identity business.